Waztom/molecool/README.md

 A python package for analysing and visualising pdb abd xyz files.
 For molssi May webinar series

+This repo is currently under development.
+To development install, download this repo and type:

+`pip install -e .`

+in the repository directory

 ### Copyright

 Copyright (c) 2020, Warren